-Students select options based around aspects of the language they have chosen.
-Tuition and testing will usually be in the appropriate language and the students will need to have it as their mother tongue or to an advanced level.
+Students select options based on aspects of the language they have chosen.
+Exams will usually be in the appropriate language and the students will need to have it as their mother tongue or to an advanced level.
 However, remember that the principal teaching language will be French, even if initially another language is also heavily used.

 Some high schools offering the OIB may have a language admission assessment.
-Therefore students with basic French level may struggle to be admitted.
+Therefore students with basic French levels may struggle to be admitted.